verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Reduced Fluentd image size.

 Fixes:
-- Fixed issue where the Verrazzano CLI would not reject an invalid custom resource.
+- Fixed an issue where the Verrazzano CLI would not reject an invalid custom resource.

 ### v1.5.5
 Fixes: